bevsxyz/parallel-woamm/proposal/woa_proposal.md

 1. Each thread will execute commands 1 to 4 in parallel.
 (Will store the population values in a shared array.
 2. Inside the while loop, all threads synchronize
 3. Each thread copies the shared array locally.  ( A modulo-based for loop is used to avoid bank conflicts.)
-4. Then each thread executes the optimization codes wrt the local population array except that there would be sync event before WOA.
+4. Then, each thread executes the local population array's optimization codes except that there would be a sync event before WOA.
 5. Finally, write the local array to a shared array, with the minimum value for each individual.
 6. Loop.
 7. After the while loop ends, the device will return the best solution to the host.